Is hybrid working beneficial for employee wellbeing?

 Just like the intervention received after a physical injury, crisis intervention for mental health issues should be immediate and set up reasonable expectations of a positive outcome.

-It’s important to know how to help someone having a mental health crisis, especially in the workplace.
+It’s important to know how to help someone having a mental health crisis.
 As well as supporting the sufferer’s mental wellbeing, you’re also protecting those around them.

 A mental health crisis suggests the individual is no longer able to control their situation and because of their unpredictability, they may put other staff members at risk.